 This section lets us know about you which is utilized when looking for roommate matches.

-Smoking; ALL residence halls are smoke-free, HOWEVER, our students are not.
+Smoking: ALL residence halls are smoke-free, HOWEVER, not all students are.
 Some people are allergic or cannot tolerate smoke and we do not want to match a smoker with a non-smoker.
 Please remember that smoking is prohibited within 25 feet of and within all campus residence halls.

 This section lets us know about what you will look for in a roommate.

-Academic Preference: Some students feel that they would like to live with someone of the same department or with someone from a different department area.
+Academic Preference: Some students feel that they would like to live with someone in the same academic field or with someone in a different academic field.
 Please consult the following list to help determine your preference:

-The Request for Special Housing Accommodation guidance document can be found by clicking the link in the survey.
+The Request for Special Housing Accommodation guidance document can be found by clicking the link in the application.
 If you have questions about this form, please contact the AccessABILITY office.

 Step 4: Application Confirmation

-Once you have completed each section in the survey you should move on to the Confirmation section.
+Once you have completed each section in the application you should move on to the Confirmation section.

-You must open, read, and agree to the terms and conditions file that is included in the survey before you submit your application.
-There will be a pop up box that will provide you with a confirmation number and indicate that a confirmation email was sent to the email account associated with your eRezLife account.
+You must open, read, and agree to the terms and conditions file that is included in the application before you submit your application.
+There will be a pop-up box that will provide you with a confirmation number and indicate that a confirmation email was sent to the email account associated with your eRezLife account.

 Step 5: Roommate Selection

-Please consult the “Living on Campus” section of the Residential Life website for more information to help with your transition, such as the Frequently Asked Questions page as well as the What to Bring page.
+Please consult the "Living on Campus" section of the Residential Life website for more information to help with your transition, such as the Frequently Asked Questions page as well as the What to Bring page.